nebulon42/tools/README.md

 A collection of tools Standard Ebooks uses to produce its ebooks, including basic setup of ebooks, text processing, and build tools.

+Installing this toolset using `pip` makes the `se` command line executable available.
+Its various commands are described below.

 # Installation

 ## Ubuntu 18.04 (Bionic) users